warwickchapman/Montserrat/README.md

 - Google commissioned Jacques Le Bailly @fonthausen to do an extensive revision of the latin character set.
 - We applied a new weight distribution across the variables.
 - Now Montserrat has extended Cyrillic support (GF Cyrillic Pro).
-- More detais about migration in https://github.com/JulietaUla/Montserrat/releases/tag/v7.200
+- More details about migration in https://github.com/JulietaUla/Montserrat/releases/tag/v7.200